+- Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity. - Leadership awards for this activity are detailed in Annex 3, Educational Visits - Mountain Leader Training Wales is the National Governing Body for climbing and walking.
+Their website if an important source of information for those leading this activity www.mltw.org

+- Unsupervised climbing fall injuries

+- Terrain slips, trips and falls

+- Sports injuries

+- Equipment failure

-CLIMBING & ABSEILING ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
-It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity. • Leadership awards for this activity are detailed in Annex 3, Educational Visits Mountain Leader Training Wales is the National Governing Body for climbing and walking.
-Their website if an important source of information for those leading this activity www.mltw.org Unsupervised climbing - fall injuries Terrain - slips, trips and falls HAZARDS Sports injuries Equipment failure Hair/clothing trapped in abseil or belay device Bouldering - fall injuries Incorrect belay technique or use of belay device - injuries from falling Rock fall/falling objects - injuries SAFETY ME ASURES Leader a pproved by LA Outdoor Education Adviser and Head/EVC (if teacher, youth worker or similar is leading the activity) Maintain appropriate supervision of individuals at all times Route to crag/descent from top chosen to minimize risk of falling/knocking off rocks Warm up before climbing. - d 'dangly' jewellery should be removed or safely covered to avoid snagging. - Only establishment-owned personal protective equipment (PPE) to be used.
-All PPE checked regularly (checks recorded) for wear and tear - damaged or suspect equipment taken out of use immediately urer's guidelines followed with regard to life span of PPE nchors treated with caution unless full history is known - backed up and equalised carry out visual and physical checks of in-situ anchor prior to use r tied back and loose clothing tucked in - le abseil set-up with separate safety rope for participant when working with novices king system used if abseiling without separate safety rope (e.g. 'dead-man's hand') cople briefed and supervised in spotting each other during bouldering election of bouldering/traversing area to ensure good landing eople stay within agreed boundaries, including height limit, when bouldering Pupils br Staff sup - ossible, non-participants should not wait directly under the crag or base of abseil NOTES Serious a ccidents and fatalities have occurred as a result of accidentally clipping main climbing rope into gear loops sewn on harnesses.
+- Hair/clothing trapped in abseil or belay device

+- Bouldering fall injuries

+- Incorrect belay technique or use of belay device injuries from falling

+- Rock fall/falling objects injuries

+- Leader approved by LA Outdoor Education Adviser and Head/EVC (if teacher, youth worker or similar is leading the activity) - Maintain appropriate supervision of individuals at all times - Route to crag/descent from top chosen to minimize risk of falling/knocking off rocks - Warm up before climbing. - Rings and 'dangly' jewellery should be removed or safely covered to avoid snagging. - Only establishment-owned personal protective equipment (PPE) to be used. - All PPE checked regularly (checks recorded) for wear and tear damaged or suspect equipment taken out of use immediately - Manufacturer's guidelines followed with regard to life span of PPE - In-situ anchors treated with caution unless full history is known backed up and equalised wherever possible - Leader to carry out visual and physical checks of in-situ anchor prior to use - Long hair tied back and loose clothing tucked in - Releasable abseil set-up with separate safety rope for participant when working with novices - Auto-locking system used if abseiling without separate safety rope (e.g. 'dead-man's hand') - Young people briefed and supervised in spotting each other during bouldering - Careful selection of bouldering/traversing area to ensure good landing - Young people stay within agreed boundaries, including height limit, when bouldering - Young people briefed on how to jump off safely - Pupils briefed on correct use of harness, karabiners, belay devices and knots - Belayers trained to keep close to base of cliff, backed up if belaying heavier climber - Staff supervise at all times to ensure safe belaying and climbing - All participants wear helmets - Individuals briefed to test holds before pulling on them and warn others if they drop anything - Group briefed on hazard of throwing stones and supervised to ensure compliance - Where possible, non-participants should not wait directly under the crag or base of abseil

+• Serious accidents and fatalities have occurred as a result of accidentally clipping main climbing rope into gear loops sewn on harnesses.